pocketbird/hca-web-services-css/README.md

 * Use lowercase and shorthand hex values, e.g., `#aaa`.
 * Use single or double quotes consistently.
 Preference is for double quotes, e.g., `content: ""`.
+* Include mixins at the top, above properties.
+* Write properties in alphabetical order.
 * Quote attribute values in selectors, e.g., `input[type="checkbox"]`.
 * _Where allowed_, avoid specifying units for zero-values, e.g., `margin: 0`.
 * Include a space after each comma in comma-separated property or function